Leave fireworks to the professionals

 Fire District 1 supports fireworks bans

-Leaders in Fire District 1, now served by South Snohomish County Fire & Rescue, have long supported a countywide fireworks ban.
+Leaders in Fire District 1, now served by South County Fire, have long supported a countywide fireworks ban.
 In 2017, the Fire District 1 Board of Commissioners unanimously approved a resolution opposing the sale and discharge of fireworks in unincorporated area and requesting that the Snohomish County Council to enact a ban on all but professional fireworks displays.

 Snohomish County Council has granted the Snohomish County Fire Marshal the authority to ban fireworks during periods of extreme fire danger.
 The County Council also approved legislation allowing neighborhoods to petition to become a no-fireworks zone.